kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

     1. Build the train images of both frontend and backend on Google Cloud: `gcloud builds submit --config=<your_cloudbuild_config> .` (e.g. `gcloud builds submit --config=configs/cloud/cloudbuild_frontend.yaml .`)
     2. Run the containers from Cloud Run in GCP by navigating to Cloud Run webpage and creating a new service, specifying the latest image builds that were triggered either manually or from Github Actions.
 We managed to make the frontend and backend communicate by letting the `BACKEND_URI` be an environment variable and setting it upon creation of the frontend in the Cloud Run webpage.

+Here is a link to our [train docker file](../dockerfiles/train.dockerfile)

 ### Question 16

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**